If you’re look to improve your nutrition, does any of this sound familiar to you?

 For those who realise their protein intake is too low for what they need, the three most common reasons for using supplements are:

-Like everything in the world of fitness … it depends.
+Like everything in the world of nutrition… it depends.

-It depends on your fitness goals, age, diet, health and more.
+It depends on your goals, age, diet, health and more.

 As a guideline, the minimum daily intake of protein is 0.8g/kg of bodyweight.
 That’s protein in general – so, from everything you eat and drink per day including supplements.